WJWstat/StackOverflowNLP/README.md

 $ python application/application.py
 ```

-Upon running, either press 1 to enter a question to find potential duplicates for, or press -1 to exit the program.
+Upon running, either enter `1` to enter a question to find potential duplicates or enter `-1` to exit the program.

-Depending on the underlying processor, finding duplicate questions may take a time range of 10s to 1min.
+Depending on the underlying processor, finding the duplicate questions may take a time range of 10 seconds to 1 minute.

 ## Dependencies